The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 Exports to Solomon Islands

-Top exports: cane sugar and pure sucrose, iron and steel, yachts and other vessels
+Top exports: sugar and sugar cane confectionary, iron and steel, dairy products

 Imports from Solomon Islands